You can find this manual item also in our workshop. Click here to open the workshop video.

 - To assign data as user missing before importing, you should use the value ##USER_MISSING_99## in the appropriate cell.
 (This will import the value -99, you can replace 99 with any of the other values that are used for user missing, from -95 to -99).

-- It is not yet possible to import Grid field data.
+- It is now possible to import Grid field data.

 Warning: Importing data will overwrite existing data, please make sure you are only importing data for empty fields, or data you wish to overwrite.
 Always use the single record import function when possible, to reduce the risk of accidentally importing data for the wrong record.